zz20-203/Group_Final_Project_Team_4/README.md

 ### Complete Workflow Example – Inventory Restock

 1. **Store Manager**
-   - Logs in, views inventory, creates **Restock Inventory** request when stock is low.
+   - Logs in, views inventory, creates restock inventory request when stock is low.
 2. **Warehouse Keeper**
-   - Receives the request, prepares materials, sends **Shipment Request** to Logistics.
+   - Receives the request, prepares materials, sends shipment request to Logistics.
 3. **Logistics Dispatcher**
    - Ships materials to the store and marks shipment as delivered.
 4. **Store Manager**